TradeRES/toolbox-amiris-emlab/README.md

 name: emlabpy
 make kernel specification > ok

-Also change the path on the (Amiris future tool > basic console) to the iovrmr conda enviroment And change the results path to
+Also change the path on the (Amiris future tool > basic console) to the emlabEnv conda enviroment

 ###  kernel
 after making the enviroments emlabpy and iovrmr, the kernels can be created in the tool specification editor and double clicking any tool